kaivanwong/kaivanwong/README.md

 </p>

 <p>
-I often share some blogs in my <a href="https://kaivanwong.me/posts">personal website</a>.
+For more information you can visit my <a href="https://kaivanwong.me/posts">personal website</a>.
 </p>